Liquid anomalies and Fragility of Supercooled Antimony

 \section{Abstract}

 Phase-change materials (PCMs) based on group IV, V, and VI elements, such as Ge, Sb, and Te, exhibit distinctive liquid-state features, including thermodynamic anomalies and unusual dynamical properties, which are believed to play a key role in their fast and reversible crystallization behavior.
 Antimony (Sb), a monoatomic PCM with ultrafast switching capabilities, stands out as the only elemental member of this group for which the properties of the liquid and supercooled states have so far remained unknown.
 In this work, we use large-scale molecular dynamics simulations with a neural network potential trained on first-principles data to investigate the liquid, supercooled, and amorphous phases of Sb across a broad pressure–temperature range.
-We uncover clear signatures of anomalous behavior, including a density maximum and non-monotonic thermodynamic response functions, and introduce a novel octahedral order parameter that captures the structural evolution of the liquid.
+We uncover clear signatures of anomalous behavior, including a density maximum and non-monotonic thermodynamic response functions, which are described by a two-state model based on the structural evolution of the liquid.
 Moreover, extrapolation of the viscosity to the glass transition, based on configurational and excess entropies, indicates that Sb is a highly fragile material.
 Our results present a compelling new case for the connection between the liquid-state properties of phase-change materials and their unique ability to combine high amorphous-phase stability with ultrafast crystallization.

-\keywords{Monoatomic Phase-Change Memories; Neuromorphic Computing; Supercooled liquids; Fragility; Liquid-Liquid transition}
+\keywords{Monoatomic Phase-Change Memories $|$ Neuromorphic Computing $|$ Supercooled liquids $|$ Fragility $|$ Liquid-Liquid transition}